IndustryFusion/IndustryFusion/setup/README.md

  under the License.
 -->

+#Set-Up Guide for local Development Environment for IndustryFusion
+This guide is intended to use by developer to setup a local development environment, mostly based on Intellj IDEA and Docker.

 ToDo (fkn): Remove optional setup or move it to its own location/file

 #Optional: Additional setup for new Ubuntu